UFC Betting Trends You Need to Know

 Remember, these trends aren’t a sure-fire bet, but they’re certainly worth paying attention to.
 These trends might be the deciding factor if you’re on the fence about making a particular bet.

 It’s time we have a look at the top UFC betting trends you need to know.

 1) UFC Underdog Champions Defend Their Titles

-There’s been over 250 UFC title fights, and out of all those bouts, only 18 reigning champions have attempted to defend their belts as underdogs.
+There’s been over 250 UFC title fights, and out of all those bouts, 19 reigning champions have attempted to defend their belts as underdogs.

 Champions are almost always the favorite going into title fights, and it takes a mighty contender to move the betting odds in their favor.